What is Craps?

 The two sides of the craps table include squares for the come out bets, and the bet lines in the middle of the table are referred to as proposition bets or single-roll bets.
 Depending on the stage of the game you would need to pay attention to different parts of the craps table.

 The following section will explain the rules to help you gain a better understanding of the craps table layout and where you need to place your chips as the game progresses.

 Craps Game Rules: Learn How to Play Craps in 2 Minutes

-As mentioned earlier there are two types of bets you can make when playing craps.
+As mentioned earlier there are a few types of bets you can make when playing craps.
 To learn how to play this casino game you would need familiarize yourself with the game rules and how to play various craps bets.